 This means the TurboBlaze basket does not carry the PTFE-degradation concern at high temperatures that standard nonstick baskets do.
 At the temperatures the TurboBlaze operates at — up to 450°F — an intact ceramic coating does not produce the fluoropolymer breakdown byproducts that make PTFE a concern at elevated temperatures.

 According to EPA guidance on PFAS compounds, the category of concern centers on fluoropolymer-based coatings.
 Silica-based ceramic coatings are not fluoropolymers and fall outside that category under current understanding.
+For a deeper look at how different coating types compare, see our guide on what chemicals air fryers release by material type.

 The TurboBlaze ceramic basket interior — silica-based coating, no PTFE, no fluoropolymer chemistry in the nonstick surface.